nicholasconnors/erebus/connors_et_al_2025/results/README.md

 For TRAPPIST-1c separate runs were done allowing or forbidding negative eclipse depths.
 This is due to the software sometimes mistaking the eclipse egress as a negative eclipse ingress allowed within the timing constraints on the eccentricity.
 The forced positive eclipse depth was only used when the data was clearly inconsistent with a missed or 0 eclipse depth.

-For the TRAPPIST-1c exponential joint fit run the timing of the secondary eclipse was fixed to the predicted value as it failed to converge otherwise unlike the FN-PCA systematic model run.
+For the TRAPPIST-1c exponential joint fit run the parameters did not all converge (the systematic model parameters did not).
+The eclipse depth value however did converge and is used in Table 2 of the paper.

-Chain plot pdf images aren't included because they are too large (png versions are still included).
+Chain plot pdf images aren't included because they are too large for GitHub